MARTIMM/martimm.github.io/content-docs/api2/tutorials/builder1.md

 $main-loop.run;
 ```

 The results are shown below, the second picture is taken after clicking the top button.
+Also when hoovering over the top button, a tooltip text appears.

 <div style="display:flex;">
 <img src="asset_files/images/builder1-1.png" /><img src="asset_files/images/builder1-2.png" />
 </div>

+<a name="notes">Notes;</a>

+1) Cambalache is for Gtk version 4.
+Glade is a GUI builder for version 3 or Gtk+.